mliszcz/msc-thesis/presentations/pp-p5/pp-p5.md

 # Summary

-* Objectives have been achieved,
+* Objectives have been achieved:

-* The solution looks promising,
+    * CORBA  and browser technologies integration,
+    * interfaces familiar for TANGO developers,
+    * Web Components -based presentation layer.

+* Positive feedback from Solaris team

 * More testing is required,